Creating brand ideas that travel across culture, commerce, and technology

-This campaign built a community of Travelers who have each others back.
-Giving them 100s of ways to #vacayitforward to creating a sense of connection between them and encouraging others to join.
-This drove more personal and better reviews from like-minded people.
-This way you could “be guided by others so you can travel like you.”
+Vacay It Forward built a community of travelers who have each other's back, giving them hundreds of ways to #vacayitforward, creating connection and encouraging others to join.
+It drove more personal, better reviews from like-minded people: be guided by others so you can travel like you.

-Number #1 biggest issue for Gen Z ?
-Sadly, debt.
-This new mobile product app helps you greatly simplify your finances to help keep you out of trouble.
-Through social listening we ranked all the highest expenses and made social films around the top ten.
-Ie. home repairs and surprisingly, pet care.
-Our way to show we understood and our app may have the solutions.
+The #1 issue for Gen Z?
+Debt.
+This Marcus mobile app helps simplify your finances and stay out of trouble.
+Through social listening we ranked the highest expense categories and built social films around the top ten, from home repairs to (surprisingly) pet care, showing we understood the problem our app was built to solve.

 Then created a spoof of the Walking Dead called “The Walking Debt”.
 Since so many people are now stuck in debt, we presented it as a disease that is not their fault.
 The only cure is Marcus.
 Of course.